Snakes are native to the region so be aware and try to discourage them from living near your home.

 All native snakes in NSW are protected under the National Parks and Wildlife Act 1974.

-More information about native snakes can be obtained on the NSW Government Environment & Heritage website.
+More information about native snakes can be obtained on the NSW Planning, Industry and Environment website.

 A list of reptile handlers for the area can be found here.